brimigs/anchor-litesvm/README.md

 # anchor-litesvm Workspace

-Testing utilities for Solana programs using LiteSVM, split into two specialized crates:
+Production-compatible testing framework for Solana programs using LiteSVM, with **78% less code** than raw LiteSVM.

 ## Crate Structure